jenovotny7/the-social-network/README.md

 ## Description
 ​
-The purpose of this project is to complete a quiz application through the use of MONGODB and NOSQL.
+The purpose of this project is to complete a backend application through the use of MONGODB and NOSQL.

 ​
 ## Table of Contents